 The social media automation tool Blog2Social helps you to set up your tailored social media posts and posting schedules in one single place.
-I combines the benefits of automation with the benefits of individual cross-promotion.
+I combine the benefits of automation with the benefits of individual cross-promotion.
 It takes all your individual needs into account and posts at the right time for your audience to generate maximum reach among your followers.
-The tool provides various scheduling features, from auto posting and sharing immediately to scheduling at a specific time or in a recurring scheduling scheme.
+The tool provides various scheduling features, from auto-posting and sharing immediately to schedule at a specific time or in a recurring scheduling scheme.
 Additionally, it also offers an elaborated social media calendar, designed to help you stay on track with your scheduling and match your individual team size.

 Post at the best times for your audience